-The typical response and recovery time of a sampling of seven SGAS701 sensors is shown in Figure 10.
-The response and recovery time can be strongly affected by the sensor location within the system, including any barriers to diffusion of gas to and from the sensor surface, and whether the sensor is operated with or without a pump or other source of external flow.
+The typical response and recovery time of seven sensors is shown in Figure 10.
+The response and recovery time can be strongly affected by the sensor location within the system, including any barriers to diffusion of gas to and from the sensor surface and whether the sensor is operated with or without a pump or other source of external flow.

 Figure 10.
-Typical Sensor Response to Step Changes in Hydrogen Concentration for Four SGAS701 Sensors
+Typical Sensor Response to Step Changes in Methane Concentration for Seven SGAS711 Sensors